-As of November 30, 2021, the Company had approximately \$0.4 million of unrestricted cash and cash equivalents.
+As of November 30, 2022, the Company had approximately \$0.22 million of unrestricted cash and cash equivalents.

-During the quarter ended November 30, 2021, the Company continued to implement an operational plan that focuses on online academic programs.
-In 2020, the Company reduced tuition for its undergraduate and graduate programs in an attempt to reach underserved adult learners.
-Company management has also continued its efforts to reduce expenses, with the intention of reducing the working capital deficit and improving cash flows from operations.
+During the quarter ended November 30, 2022, the Company continued to implement an operational plan that focuses on online academic programs and re-enrolling students who have completed college work and earned credits but have not completed their degree program.
+In response to higher operating costs due to inflation, a moderate tuition and fees price increase was approved by the Board of Governors during the fourth quarter of fiscal year 2022.
+Company management has also continued its efforts to reduce expenses, as possible, and to sell certain assets, and to negotiate settlements on leases and other obligations with the intention of reducing the working capital deficit and improving cash flows from operations; however, the Company's management is unable to provide assurance that these efforts will be successful.